maayane/catsHTM/README.md

 # catsHTM
-catsHTM is a tool for fast accessing and cross-matching of large astronomical catalogs
+catsHTM is a tool for fast accessing and cross-matching of large astronomical catalogs.
+It is available in Matlab and Python.

 ## Full Documenation
-Preliminary documentation is available here: https://webhome.weizmann.ac.il/home/eofek/matlab/doc/catsHTM.html
+Preliminary documentation as well as the Matlab version are available here: https://webhome.weizmann.ac.il/home/eofek/matlab/doc/catsHTM.html

 ## Installation
 not ready yet

 ### Python version
-* 2.7.10
+* $>$ 2.7.10 or
 * a python 3 version will soon be available.

 ### Required python packages